-- Project feasibility given facilities, budget, time, and other resources available; and
+- Project feasibility given facilities, budget, time, and other resources available

-Review will be chaired by a UNC Lineberger associate director and be composed of UNC Lineberger Comprehensive Cancer Center members, including representation from each of the nine programmatic areas.
-The review committees are made up both of former awardees and ad hoc experts chosen based on the applications received.
-Applications will be assigned at least two reviewers (usually three), who will score applications according to the criteria above, using the NIH scale of 1‐9 (best – worst).
+Review will be chaired by a UNC Lineberger Associate Director and be composed of UNC Lineberger Comprehensive Cancer Center members, including representation from each of the nine programmatic areas.
+Applications will be assigned at least two reviewers (usually three), who will score applications according to the criteria above, using the NIH scale of 1-9 (best to worst).

 B. Funds may be budgeted for any of the standard categories and for purposes deemed necessary for the successful execution of the proposed project.
 Costs are limited to those directly related to the research proposed (overhead/indirects are not allowed).
 The following additional restrictions apply:

 - Faculty salary – Requests for salary support of tenure-track or fixed-term faculty as principal investigators or co-investigator are not allowed.
 Requests for non-tenure track faculty who direct labs or projects and requests for consulting biostatistics faculty support (for data analysis) can be considered; however, requests for this kind of support should be appropriate for the level of effort required.
 Salary, tuition, and other funds for non-faculty named on the budget are allowed in amounts appropriate for the level of effort.

 - Travel – Requests for travel support should be limited to funds directly related to project performance.
 Travel to conferences and meetings will be permitted.
 International travel is also permitted.